raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 **Project Count:**

-The number of permits in which a company as listed as the contractor.
+The number of permit records in which a company as listed as the contractor.

 **Total/Aggregate Costs of Planned Projects:**